ryanfantus/bbsfw/README.md

 ## How It Works

-1. The firewall listens on the configured `LISTEN_PORT`
+1. The firewall listens on `LISTEN_PORT` for telnet and optionally on `SSH_LISTEN_PORT` for SSH
-2. When a client connects, the IP is checked in this order:
+2. When a client connects (via telnet or SSH), the IP is checked in this order:
    - **Whitelist** (if matched, skip all other checks)
    - IP blocklist (permanent block)
    - Rate limiting (temporary block for floods)
    - GeoIP country check (if enabled)
 3. If any check fails, the connection is rejected immediately
+4. For SSH connections, any username/password is accepted (no authentication)
-4. If all checks pass, a connection is established to `BACKEND_HOST:BACKEND_PORT`
+5. If all checks pass, a connection is established to `BACKEND_HOST:BACKEND_PORT`
-5. Data is forwarded bidirectionally between client and backend
+6. Data is forwarded bidirectionally between client and backend
-6. All connections are logged with traffic statistics and filtering decisions
+7. All connections are logged with traffic statistics and filtering decisions
-7. Connections are tracked and limited by `MAX_CONNECTIONS`
+8. Connections are tracked and limited by `MAX_CONNECTIONS`

 ## Features

 ✅ **TCP Proxy**: Forwards telnet connections to backend BBS server
+✅ **SSH Server**: Optional encrypted SSH access (accepts any credentials)
+✅ **Legacy Cipher Support**: Configurable SSH ciphers for old BBS clients
 ✅ **IP Whitelist**: Always allow specific IPs/ranges (bypass all firewall rules)
 ✅ **Country Blocking**: Block connections from specific countries using local GeoIP database
 ✅ **IP Blocklist**: Block specific IP addresses/ranges from a file (supports CIDR)